markus1090/Project-javascript-advanced/README.md

 The web app is completely responsive with the use of media query.

 ## Code Javascript
-I have created the classes for the two components.
-Each class has own methods: (The code below appertain to search section)
+I created the classes for the two components.
+Each class has its own methods: (the underlying code belongs to the search section)
 * Class and creation component:

 ```javascript